faytey/my-portfolio/README.md

 ## Technologies Used

 This portfolio was built using ReactJS, a popular JavaScript library for building user interfaces.
 It was designed to be lightweight and fast, making it easy for visitors to browse through my work.
-Additionally, I used HTML and CSS for styling and layout, and implemented a little responsive design techniques to ensure that the site looks great on all devices which is still a work in progress.
+Additionally, I used HTML and CSS for styling and layout, and implemented responsive design techniques to ensure that the site looks great on all devices which is still a work in progress.

 ## Contact